 Awake Brain Surgery: Meaning, Procedure, Benefits & Safety Explained

-If you are thinking what an awake brain surgery is, how it functions and why a doctor would advise it, this comprehensive manual offers answers to the questions you might have.
+If you are wondering what awake brain surgery is, how it works, and why a doctor may recommend it, this guide answers your most common questions.

 What Is Awake Brain Surgery?

-Interestingly the brain itself is devoid of any pain receptors, and thus the patient even if awake does not experience any pain.
+Interestingly, the brain does not feel pain because it has no pain receptors.
 The patient is given local anaesthesia and state-of-the-art sedatives to make sure he/she is at ease throughout the operation.

 Awake craniotomy is usually done when the tumour or lesion is located next to brain areas that govern severely important functions like: